1. The holy people of God, 1:3-2:10

 crusiou (on) gen. "than gold" - of gold.
 The genitive is ablative, comparison, so "more valuable than gold", as NIV.

-tou apollumenou (apollumi) gen. pres. part. "which perishes" - perishing.
+tou apollumenou (apollumi) gen. pres. part. "which perishes" - of the perishing.
 Genitive in agreement with "gold".
-The participle is adjectival, forming a relative clause as NIV.
+The participle is adjectival, attributive, limiting "gold".
 Gold will one day disappear, unlike faith which will never cease to exist.
 Although there the remains the question concerning "faith, hope and love" as to whether all three "abide", or only "love" abides!!!!!

-dokimazomenou (dikimazw) gen. pres. pas. part. "even though refined" - being tested.
+dokimazomenou (dikimazw) gen. pres. pas. part. "even though refined" - [but/and] being tested.
 Genitive in agreement with "gold".
-The participle is adverbial, forming a concessive clause, "although tested/proved (refined) by fire.
+The participle is adverbial, introducing a concessive clause, "although tested / proved (refined) by fire.

 dia + gen. "by [fire]" - through, by means of [fire].
 Instrumental.
 Comparing the testing / purifying of a person's faith with the smelting of gold which, through fire, is refined / purified.